thisisashish-02/RESTful-Shopping-Center-App-with-MongoDB/README.md

 # RESTful-Shopping-Center-App-with-MongoDB
 Express App using MongoDB that has the option to add, edit and remove products.
+It has also the option to view products by category.

 Technology Used:
 ===============